Beauty during quarantine?

 Do: Try a new skill

 Never quite mastered the art of contouring or the elusive cat-eye?
 Feel like trying out the new rainbow eye shadow trend à la James Charles?
 Somehow made it through middle school without ever learning to French braid?
 Now’s the time to round out your beauty game and learn a few new tricks.
 YouTube is your wise and ever-patient mentor, with all the answers you’re looking for.
 Need ideas?
-Say no more, here’s 10:
+Say no more, here are 10:

 - How to give yourself a French manicure